tabassumraizada/EmotionClassification/README.md

 1.Uses Parallel CNN convolution layers followed by a depth concatenate layer which helps convert the 2-D shape of the spatial data we saw above into a 3D cube.
 CNN layers help in extracting spatial features from 2D channel frames.
 2.RNN model used for extracting temporal features.
 Long Short-Term Memory (LSTM) models the context information for streaming 1D data vectors

-Model 2: Multi-Model using CNN preprocessed data with EEG temporal features along with Video data
+**Model 2: Multi-Model using CNN preprocessed data with EEG temporal features along with Video data**

-We break the one-minute video into 60 frames.
+We break the one-minute video for each trial into 60 frames.
 Each frame then corresponds to the 1 sec segment obtained from EEG enabling up to combine the data-set for multi-modal processing.
 Here a valence of 5 is used as a threshold to divide the trials into two classes - High and Low category which corresponds to value >5 and <=5 respectively.
 We first run the [model with only video data](https://github.com/tabassumraizada/EmotionClassification/blob/master/Models/Deap/Deap_Video_Naive_Classification_s01.ipynb) by subject.

 We used a VGG16 pretrained model which takes an input image of shape (224 X 224 X 3).
 Since our images are in a different size (576, 720, 3) we had to reshape all of them using resize() function of skimage.transform to do this.
 In addition we also used preprocess_input() function of keras.applications.vgg16 to preprocess the input data as per the model’s requirement.
 ![](/images/Model_Video_EEG.JPG)